-• At the end of 30 calendar days, a drug test administered by a 3rd Party Testing Agency at the expense of the parent/guardian must produce negative results.

-• If the results of the drug test are negative, the student may resume driving privileges.
+- Suspension of driving privileges for 30 calendar days. - At the end of 30 calendar days, a drug test administered by a 3rd Party Testing Agency at the expense of the parent/guardian must produce negative results. - If the results of the drug test are negative, the student may resume driving privileges.